The preserve contains roughly 2 miles of walking trails. View All

 Overnight primitive camping is available to scout and school groups by reservation only.
 View All

-The Mary Ann Brown Preserve is located along the eastern boundary of the Tunica Hills, in West Feliciana Parish, between St. Francisville and Jackson, Louisiana.
+The Mary Ann Brown Preserve is located along the eastern boundary of the Tunica Hills, in West Feliciana Parish, between St. Francisville and Jackson.

-The Nature Conservancy selected this site for its mature stand of beech and magnolia trees.
+The Nature Conservancy selected this site for its mature stand of hardwood forest, dominated by beech and southern magnolia.

 The Nature Conservancy of Louisiana has developed this site into one of our more accessible preserves because of its scenic beauty and relatively low sensitivity to public use.
 Mature beech-magnolia-holly forest, unusual topography, and high plant and animal species richness, make this preserve especially inviting to visitors.
 Stewardship activities have focused on trail construction, restoration of old fields back to diverse native forest, and control of non-native weeds.

 Steep slopes and a permanent stream are distinctive features on the property.
 The combination of sweet loess (wind deposited) soil and the microclimate created by the deep ravines provides an environment with unique plant and animal life.
 This uniqueness is demonstrated by the large diversity of woody plants found in the preserve.
 In addition, the preserve affords an excellent opportunity for bird watching and the region is the only place in Louisiana to see chipmunks, which are highly visible during the warmer months.